cgguerra/live-laugh-laos/_posts/2024-02-26-my-birthday.md

 ---
 layout: post
-title: My 23rd Birthday
+title: My Birthday in Laos
 categories: [special celebration]
 ---

-Today it was my 23rd birthday.
+Today it was my birthday.

 ## A Me Party